nmstate/kubernetes-nmstate/docs/user-guide-policy-configure-ovs-bridge.md

-# Tutorial: Create a Ovs Bridge and Connect it to a Node Interface
+# Tutorial: Create a Open vSwitch Bridge and Connect it to a Node Interface

 Use Node Network Configuration Policy to configure a new ovs bridge `br1` connected to node interface `eth1`.